frankNowinski/frankNowinski.github.io/_posts/2016-01-29-formatting-the-url-for-the-yahoo-finance-api.md

 Below is the final URL of the aforementioned example that will return a csv file that contains the specific information that we requested.

 http://finance.yahoo.com/d/quotes.csv?s=AAPL+GOOG&amp;f=nek

-(See a full list of Yahoo!
-Finance's tags <a href="https://code.google.com/p/yahoo-finance-managed/wiki/enumQuoteProperty">here</a>)